GIS4DEV/GIS4DEV.github.io/_lessons/01b_opensource.md

 - Remember the course [literature repository](https://github.com/GIS4DEV/literature)

 While you read these, consider:
+- **As we practice Open GIScience in this class, what are the implications for learning, the honor code, and evaluation/grades?**
 - What are the meanings of *free software*, *open source*, and *open science*?
-- In what way might something be "open source" but not "free"?
+- In what way might something be *open source* but not *free*?
+- How is *free* as in the free software movement different from *free* as in a cost of `$0.00`?
 - Is there space for Open GIScience in an undergraduate liberal arts education?
 - What risks/benefits do you see for use of open source GIS in science?
+  - ... and in government?
-In government?
-In private businesses?
+  - ... and in private businesses?

 Please write a response/reaction to this material on your GitHub site.